kirasok/fuse-archive.yazi/README.md

 That mean, if you have a file like below, just use the `plugin fuse-archive -- mount` to go deeper inside and `plugin fuse-archive -- leave` to go back.
-Even if the file inside have password, it'll still asking for the first time you open.
+Even if the files inside are password-protected, it will still prompt you to enter a password.
+You only need to enter the password once for each file.

 - Origin file.zip
   - Child_1.zip
     - Grandchild_1.zip
+  - Child_2.zip (with password)
+    - Grandchild_2.zip (with another password)
+      - GranGrandchild_3.zip (with another password)

 ## Requirements